Michael Ford (politician)

-Michael Douglas Ford ECO (born Michael Douglas Aldo Ford Stirpe on March 25, 1994) is a Canadian politician who has been the Ontario minister of citizenship and multiculturalism since June 24, 2022.
-A member of the Progressive Conservative (PC) Party, he has represented York South—Weston in the Legislative Assembly of Ontario since 2022.
-Ford previously served on Toronto City Council from 2016 to 2022.
-First elected as a school trustee in 2014, he later won a 2016 by-election for the council seat which was vacated upon the death of Councillor Rob Ford, before he was elected as a member of Provincial Parliament (MPP) in 2022.
-He is the nephew of Doug Ford, the premier of Ontario and Rob Ford, the former mayor of Toronto.
+Michael Douglas Ford ECO (born Michael Douglas Aldo Ford Stirpe; 1994) is a Canadian lobbyist and former politician who served as the Ontario minister of citizenship and multiculturalism from 2022 to 2025.
+He was the member of Provincial Parliament (MPP) for York South—Weston from 2022 to 2025, representing the Progressive Conservative (PC) Party.
+Ford was a member of Toronto City Council from 2016 to 2022, representing Etobicoke North.
+He is the nephew of Doug Ford, the 26th premier of Ontario, and Rob Ford, the 64th mayor of Toronto.
+In 2025, Ford registered as a lobbyist.

 Early and personal life

-Ford was born on March 25, 1994 to Ennio Stirpe and Kathy Ford in Toronto, Ontario.
+Ford was born in 1994, to Ennio Stirpe and Kathy Ford in Toronto, Ontario.
 He attended Richview Collegiate Institute in Etobicoke, graduating in 2012.
 He is the nephew of Doug Ford, the 26th premier of Ontario, and Rob Ford, the 64th mayor of Toronto.
 He is the grandson of Doug Ford Sr., who was an MPP.

 In 2014, Ford changed his surname from Stirpe to Ford, and removed Aldo from his given name.
-His father was convicted of manslaughter in 2009 and convicted of attempted murder in 2012.
-He is currently incarcerated and serving an 18-year prison term for attempted murder.
+His father, Ennio Stirpe, was convicted of manslaughter in 2009 and convicted of attempted murder in 2012.
+Stirpe is currently incarcerated and serving an 18-year prison term for attempted murder.

-In June 2020, Ford tested positive for COVID-19.

 Political career

 2014 municipal election

-In the 2014 municipal election, Ford was initially a candidate for Toronto City Council in Ward 2 Etobicoke North, but dropped out when his uncle, Rob Ford, withdrew from the mayoral race after being diagnosed with an abdominal tumour.
+In the 2014 municipal election, Ford was initially a candidate for Toronto City Council in Ward 2 Etobicoke North.
+However, he dropped out when his uncle, Rob Ford, withdrew from the mayoral race after being diagnosed with an abdominal tumour.
 Rob Ford then registered to run for the council seat, while Michael transferred his candidacy to the school board race.

 During an interview with The Globe and Mail, Michael Ford acknowledged that his last name helped him get elected, but stated that he is his own man, and unlike his uncles.
 His colleagues on the school board were very concerned when Ford was elected due to his uncles' public lives in politics, but one of his colleagues, Marit Stiles, told the Globe that Ford was a hard worker, eager to learn, and wasn't afraid to ask questions.
 He also quickly earned a reputation for being more politically moderate and conciliatory than his uncles — including expressing admiration of Justin Trudeau, whom both of his uncles were known for criticizing, and attending Toronto's Pride Week parade.